dustinpfister/blog_posts/_posts/nodejs-net.md

 ## 1 - Node net basic example

-For a basic example of the nodejs net module here is a hello world example of using the create server net meethod to set up a TPC server on localhost at port 8080.
+For a basic example of the nodejs net module here is a hello world example of using the create server net method to set up a TPC server on localhost at port 8080.

 ```js
 let net = require('net');